smithajo/GCP/README.md

  * Flexible:
     Can specify custom docker image to run in appengine.

+## Kubernetes engine
+  Commands that start with `gloud cluster` are used to manipulate the cluster themselves, whereas `kubectl` commands are used to manipulate things inside the cluster such as the node-pools, pods etc.

 ## Anthos
   Hybrid cloud service used to manage Kubernetes clusters in any cloud platform from one location, easy and efficient management of workload.